Murkowski's nod gives Barrett extra boost for Supreme Court

 At the start of Trump's presidency, McConnell engineered a Senate rules change to allow confirmation by a majority of the 100 senators, rather than the 60-vote threshold traditionally needed to advance high court nominees over objections.
 With a 53-47 GOP majority, Barrett’s confirmation is almost certain.

+Murkowksi noted said she doesn’t believe moving forward a week before "a pitched presidential election — when partisan tensions are running about as high as they could — I don’t think this will help our country become a better version of itself.”

+But she said, ”I’ve lost that procedural fight.”
+She said she will vote against the procedural steps in the days ahead, but ultimately join Republicans in confirming Barrett.

-Only Collins, who faces a tight reelection in Maine, has said she won't vote for a nominee so close to the presidential election.
+Collins, who faces a tight reelection in Maine, is now the only Republican who has said she won't vote for the nominee so close to the election.

 Sen. Lindsey Graham, the chairman of the Senate Judiciary Committee, acknowledged the partisan nature of the proceedings, but said he could not live with himself if the Senate failed to confirm someone he said was such an exceptional nominee.
 Graham, R-S.C., called Barrett a “role model” for conservative women and for people strongly held religious beliefs.